carodew/carodew.github.io/_posts/projects/ux/2014-01-03-pdk-website.md

 ##What I Did##

-As the lead in-house designer, I served as project lead and organized a cross-functional, internal team to work with an outside vendor that provided the visual design and development.
-I developed project strategies based on organizational goals and user research and led the entire development process.
+* Served as project lead and organized a cross-functional, internal team
+* Determined project strategies based on organizational goals and user research
+* Created project milestones

-Early on in the process I led a full content audit on the existing site, evaluating each page for attributes such as clarity, accuracy, scan-ability, value to user, and value to the organization.
-We made recommendations for each page and assigned previously orphaned pages a content owner.
-During this process we were able to reduce the total number of pages by about 25&nbsp;percent.
+* Led a full content audit on the existing site, evaluating each page for clarity, accuracy, &lsquo;scan-ability,&rsquo; value to user, and value to the organization

-The content audit informed the overall site map.
-We organized content on the new site based on user tasks, grouped like pages together, and removed redundancies.
-We also streamlined user flows through the interactive elements of the site.
+* Organized content on the new site based on user tasks and removed redundancies

-We also completely re-imagined the PDK blog, shifted content from organizational information to current news and trends within the field of education.
+* Re-imagined the PDK blog, shifting content from organizational information to current news and trends within education

-As part of this process, I led the team in creating guidelines for writing good web content, and coordinated the transfer of content to the new site amidst time-sensitive public campaigns.
-I also conducted training for support staff on the new website and changes it created for users.
+* Led the team in creating guidelines for writing good web content, and coordinated the transfer of content to the new site amidst time-sensitive public campaigns
+* Conducted training for support staff on the new website and changes it created for&nbsp;users

 <figure>
 	<img src="{{ page.img-path }}content-audit-portfolio.gif" alt="PDK website content audit" />